Qingweii/Assignment-1/README.md

 - There are also interactive buttons (eg. carousel, qualification tab) for users to click on that will show the hidden images/information

-- Through the ContactMe page, they can also send me their message if they are interested to hire me and there will be confirmation message(words) on the Submit button to show that they have successfully send it to me
+- Through the ContactMe page, they can also send me their message if they are interested to reach out to me and there will be confirmation message that will appear on top of my website, along with the Submit button to show that they have successfully send it to me

-- If they try to submit an empty form, there will appear an error message about the required fields
+- If they try to submit an empty form, it will appear an error message about the required fields and the submit button will still remain unchanged

 - The footer page also contains some of my social media platforms (instagram, facebook, linkedin) where they can find me through those applications/apps

-- Some of the tabs at the footer also links them to some of my current website pages as well and there is also a arrow button for them to return back to my Home page
+- Some of the interactive tabs at the footer also links them to some of my current website pages as well and there is also a arrow button for them to return back to my Home page

 - My website works on different screen sizes (media queries) as well (eg, mobile, tablets...)